Contact Us for a Free Consultation (213) 542-0979

 • Penal Code 530.5 PC – identity theft.

-Many many fraud charges in California are charged as a felony crime, but some are “wobblers.”
-The penalties for these convictions carry are also severe.
-Further, fraud is also considered a “crime of moral turpitude,” which could impact your ability to make financial transactions in the future.
+Many fraud charges in California are felony crimes, but some are “wobblers.”
+The penalties for these convictions are also severe.
+Further, fraud is also considered a “crime of moral turpitude,” which could impact one's ability to make financial transactions in the future.

-Nowadays, bank fraud is a very serious crime and most times, prosecutors are looking to punish the offenders with the most serious charges they can come up with and the longest punishment they can come up with.
+Nowadays, bank fraud is a very serious crime, and prosecutors usually seek to punish the offenders with the most serious charges and the longest punishments.

 State vs. Federal Bank Fraud Charges